daggermaster3000/Intro_to_neuroinformatics/Neuromorphic engineering/Transconductance amplifier.md

 ## Wide range transamp
 The current $I_{2}$ is mirrored twice such that the output stage is symmetric and decoupled from the input stage.
-This decoupling also allows the design of output stages with large open- loop gains
+This decoupling also allows the design of output stages with large open-loop gains or large output currents.
+Disadvantages of this extension are the need for almost twice as many transistors as for the basic version, and the increased effect of mismatches due to fabrication tolerances.

 ![[Pasted image 20230204120557.png]]
 The current mirror transistors, in order be in saturation need a $Vds$ that is lower than $Vdd−4UT$so Vs must satisfy this condition as well. $Vs$ must also keep M3 in saturation and must therefore be greater than $4UT$.
 We end up with $I1$ charging the "capacitor node" at $Iout$ and $I2$ discharging it.
 And the only boundary on Vout is then $4UT$